cbusch-pivotal/cf-orgs-usage/README.md

 ##  Setup
 ### Auditor User
-Auditor user is necessary for the application (service) to log into the necessary app_usage endpoint, part of Apps Manager.
-From the command line UAA utility, uaac, create the following user.
-The Auditor user must be created in each PCF foundation to be audited, i.e. SandPaaS, DevPaaS, STLPaaS, KSCPaaS, and EUROPaaS.
+An Auditor user (`CF_ADMIN_USER`) is necessary for the application (service) to log into the necessary app_usage endpoint, part of Apps Manager.
+If you are using the tile generation, the `CF_ADMIN_USER` will be created automatically.
+If deploying the `cf-orgs-usage` app to a space directly, create the `CF_ADMIN_USER` __before__ `cf push` of the app.

+To create a new user, from the command line UAA utility `uaac`, create the following user.
+The Auditor user must be created in each PCF foundation to be audited, e.g. sandbox, dev, and prod.
 Cloud PaaS’s will need added once they come on line.
 An email should be setup for the user, but is not needed.

 ### Audit user information
 ```
 AUDIT_USER="pcf-auditor"
 AUDIT_PWD="auditor"
-AUDIT_EMAIL="pcf@customer.com"
+AUDIT_EMAIL="pcfauditor@company.com"
 ```
 ### UAAC Script
 Set target environment in which to create users.